 There comes a time in every host's life when they start to consider what Airbnb add on services they can offer.
 You start to think about Airbnb extra services when you've already made the most you can with hosting: You have a high-quality listing, set optimal prices and provide an outstanding hospitality experience.

-Once you’ve maximized your revenue, it’s time to think outside the box to increase your income even further.
-You can do this by offering additional services to your guests, such as
+Once you've maximized your income, it's time to think outside the box: how can you increase your Airbnb revenue?
+You can do this by offering Airbnb add on services to your guests, such as:

 According to data from YourWelcome, hosts can earn an extra $27 from late-checkouts, $35 for mid-stay cleanings and $15 for luggage storage.

-This money can increase your revenue significantly, but hold your horses, there are two things to consider before you start charging away.
+This money can increase your revenue significantly.
+Hold your horses, though, as there are two things to consider before you start charging away:

-First of all, you may want to include these services for free, to improve the hospitality experience and receive better reviews as a result.
+- You may want to include these services for free to improve the hospitality experience and receive better reviews as a result.